 What it is

 Bun moss, also called pincushion moss, is Leucobryum glaucum and its close relatives.
-The greyish, almost glaucous colour that sets it apart comes from its unusually thick leaves, built with layers of empty cells that store water and scatter light.
+The greyish, almost glaucous colour that sets it apart comes from its unusually thick leaves, built with layers of large empty cells that store water and scatter light.
 It is a classic acrocarpous moss, growing upward in tight tufts that mound into firm, springy hemispheres rather than spreading sideways, which is covered more fully in acrocarpous and pleurocarpous mosses.

 Where it grows